 - Do I cover up my partiality with biblical-sounding rationale?

-In one local church the elders regularly visit believers in their homes, dividing up the congregation between them (see Knowing the Flock Through Visitation,ESN Vol 1 No 4).
+In one local church the elders regularly visit believers in their homes, dividing up the congregation between them.
+For more on this, check out the video teaching series Toward a Shepherd’s Heart and Routine Shepherding.

-In one church, the deacons took the initiative to relieve the elders of their Sunday morning “service oriented” duties in order to free them to shepherd the flock, greeting, talking, praying with, and just spending time with the people.
+In one church, the deacons took the initiative to relieve the elders of their Sunday morning service-oriented duties to free them to shepherd the flock by greeting, talking, praying with, and just spending time with the people.
 Nothing is more encouraging to the believers than to see an elder off to the side praying with someone.

 Consider small group ministry, following the example of the early church, as a way to get to know the believers on a more personal level.
-Small groups give elders an opportunity to get to know others below the surface (see Small Group Ministry, Vol. 3 Nos.
-3-6).
+Small groups give elders an opportunity to get to know others below the surface (see Teaching in Small Groups to learn more).
 Indeed, it is difficult to know them when the only contact comes from casual interaction in large group settings.